Lucas-Soerensen/DatabaseManagement/README.md

 # Hello-World
-This is my first repository
+This is my first repository this week.
 I am looking forward to learning more.